 August

-This national holiday marks the day Mary rose to Heaven, known as her Assumption, also observed in France.
+This national holiday marks the day Mary, Mother of Jesus rose to Heaven, known as her Assumption, also observed in France.

 October

-The 12th of October is Spain’s national holiday, commemorating Christopher Columbus’s arrival in the Americas (Cristobal Colon in Spanish).
+October 12th is Spain’s national holiday, commemorating Christopher Columbus’s arrival in the Americas (Cristobal Colon in Spanish).

 November